Goda’s Slave – Chapter 7: Twin Gardens

 “I have no taste for her.”

-The woman laughed.
 “So you’ve already said.
-No need to repeat yourself.”
-As the innkeeper slipped out the door, the light from outside bothered Kanna a little less.
-The woman had left the entrance open a crack, and the wind was pushing some sand in from the plain, so Kanna balanced the tray on one arm and reached out to close it.
+No need to repeat yourself so much, my dear!”
+As the innkeeper slipped out the door with a laugh, the light from outside bothered Kanna a little less.
+She had left the entrance open a crack, and the wind was pushing some sand in from the plain, so Kanna balanced the tray on one arm and reached out to close it—but a hand appeared out of nowhere and swung the door back open.

 “Hey, watch it!” she said without thinking.